alch3my/printy/Mechanical/Instructions/BuildInstructions.md

 Figure 20.
 Windows

 Slot in the front and back doors.
-Make sure it engages the safety switches properly.
+Make sure it engages the safety switches with a satisfying click.
 With proper installation, if a user removes either door or drawers mid print, the print will halt and the laser will be immediately extinguished.

 ![Figure F21](https://github.com/alch3my/printy/raw/master/Mechanical/Instructions/Images/F21.jpg)

 Figure 21.
-Door
+Fully Built